TylerJH-IT/osticket-prereqs/README.md

 <p>

 <h3> 15.)
 You'll need to select Standard Configuration. <h3>
-<h3> - As for the root password, just type in root.
+<h3> - As for the root password, just type in root as this is just for testing.
 And finally click execute on it's all done. <h3>

 <h3>                                  </h3>